U.S. basis of taxation

 For individuals who are not U.S. residents and U.S. residents living outside of the U.S., the original deadline for filing the return for a particular year is the 15th day of the 6th month following the end of the calendar year, i.e. June 15th.
 Note, however, if an individual has income subject to U.S. withholding at source (for example, employment income), the filing deadline is April 15th instead.
 Individuals can also ask for an extension of time to file their return by filing Form 4868, Application for Automatic Extension of Time to File U.S. Individual Income Tax Return, on or before the original due date.

-Individuals who miss the second deadline for filing returns will be denied personal exemptions and deductions on their return.
+Individuals who miss the second deadline for filing returns may be denied deductions on their return.
 In effect, you will be taxed on U.S. source gross business income.
 If you claim a treaty exemption to eliminate the tax at that time, you may be charged a $1,000 non-disclosure penalty for each item of income.
 Similar rules apply to corporations.
 If your corporation files later than the second deadline, it will be taxed on its U.S. source gross business income.
 If a treaty exemption is then claimed to eliminate the tax, a penalty for non-disclosure of $10,000 may be charged for each item of income.
 Note that temporary regulations may allow later filings in very restricted circumstances.
 Contact your BDO advisor for further information on the application of these rules.

 Forms 1120-F, 1040NR and 8833 all require a U.S. taxpayer identification number.